oropesa/oro-functions-client/README.md

 const date = new Date( '2021-08-13 10:57:34' );
 const dateObj = {
     iso: '2021-08-13T09:57:34.000Z',
-    // 'local' depends of the client is globally located
+    // 'local' and 'timezone' by default depends of where is the device globally located
     local: '2021-08-13T10:57:34.000Z',
+    timezone: 'Atlantic/Canary',
     sep: '/',
     year: '2021',
     month: '08',